Virtual reality applications: Mining industry training

+Sports training

+VR headsets have been used in the training of athletes, such as in American football, when player Jayden Daniels used a Cognilize VR system at Louisiana State University and Washington Commanders.

 Engineering and robotics

-In the mid-to-late 1990s 3D computer-aided design (CAD) data took over when video projectors, 3D tracking and computer technology enabled its use in virtual reality environments.
+In the mid-to-late 1990s, 3D computer-aided design (CAD) data took over when video projectors, 3D tracking, and computer technology enabled its use in VR environments.
 Active shutter glasses and multi-surface projection units appeared.
-Virtual reality has been used in automotive, aerospace, and ground transportation original equipment manufacturers.
-Virtual reality aids prototyping, assembly, service and performance use-cases.
+VR has been used in automotive, aerospace, and ground transportation original equipment manufacturers.
+VR aids prototyping, assembly, service and performance use-cases.
 This enables engineers from different disciplines to experience their design.
 Engineers can view the bridge, building or other structure from any angle.
 Simulations allow engineers to test their structure's resistance to winds, weight, and other elements.

-Virtual reality can control robots in telepresence, teleoperation and telerobotic systems.
+Besides, VR can control robots in telepresence, teleoperation and telerobotic systems.
 VR has been used in experiments that investigate how robots can be applied as an intuitive human user interface.
-Another example is remotely-controlled robots in dangerous environments.
+Another example is remotely controlled robots in dangerous environments.

+Smart Manufacturing (SmartMFG), also referred to as Industry 4.0, represents the latest advancement in manufacturing technologies, integrating automation and data exchange.
+According to the National Institute of Standards and Technology (NIST), SmartMFG involves fully integrated collaborative manufacturing systems that respond in real-time to changing demands and conditions.
+At its core, SmartMFG incorporates cyber-physical systems (CPS) and the Internet of Things (IoT) to seamlessly connect data across different stages of the manufacturing process.
+The rise of 3D printing, coupled with SmartMFG, allows for the production of unique, cost-effective products without increased lead time.
+The incorporation of AR technologies further enhances SmartMFG, providing tools for human-machine interaction (HMI).
+AR devices offer safety improvements and reduce physical demands on workers in production plants, guiding users in a virtual environment.
+This technology facilitates the design and customization of products within the SmartMFG framework, increasing interaction complexity and supporting manual data input (MDI) systems.

 Entertainment

 Video games

 Early commercial virtual reality headsets were released for gaming during the early-mid 1990s.
 These included the Virtual Boy, iGlasses, Cybermaxx and VFX1 Headgear.
 Since 2010, commercial headsets for VR gaming include the Oculus Rift, HTC Vive and PlayStation VR.
 The Samsung Gear VR is an example of a phone-based device.

 Other modern examples of VR for gaming include the Wii Remote, the Kinect, and the PlayStation Move/PlayStation Eye, all of which track and send player motions to the game.
 Many devices complement VR with controllers or haptic feedback.
 VR-specific and VR versions of popular video games have been released.